IgnacioTejeraPicossi/learning-with-ai/frontend/README.md

 - **Modal Dialogs** for AI outputs (AI Concepts, Micro-lesson, Recommendation)
 - **Per-Query Confidence Bar**: Choose how strictly your query is matched to AI modules (High, Medium, Low) before each search
 - - **Idea Log**: Admin panel to view and manage user requests and ideas that don’t match existing features, supporting continuous product evolution
+- - **Feature Roadmap & AI Code Generation**: View, upvote, and subscribe to user-requested features.
+Admins can update status and generate code scaffolds for new features using AI (LLM-powered backend).
+Generated code is shown in a modal for review and copy.
 - **Consistent Theming** with color-coded buttons and cards
 - **Responsive Design** for desktop and mobile
 - **Firebase Authentication** integration